 As summarized by Figs. 1 and 3, none of the observational datasets described above can uniformly represent the PBLH over the study domain.
 CALIPSO features the most homogeneous spatial coverage (Fig. 1b), but its PBLH product relies on an automatic, global algorithm that may be subject to significant uncertainties.
-Yet the unique benefit of including CALIPSO data is that it can indicate errors in the spatial prediction made by our model, as the availability of AMDAR airports is spatially clustered (Fig. 1a).
+However, the unique benefit of including CALIPSO data is that they can indicate errors in the spatial prediction made by our model, as the availability of AMDAR airports is spatially clustered (Fig. 1a).
 For example, no AMDAR sites are available in the large area over the Northern Rockies and Plains and the Southeast.
-Because of the large differences in AMDAR and CALIPSO PBLH, we consider the intercomparison involving CALIPSO more relative than absolute and focus on correlations rather than biases.
+Because of the large differences in AMDAR and CALIPSO PBLHs, we consider the intercomparison involving CALIPSO more relative than absolute and focus on correlations rather than biases.

-One should also note that CALIPSO and HSRL PBLH data are based on aerosol backscatter gradients, which is quite distinct from AMDAR, DISCOVER-AQ spiral profiles, and ERA5, where PBLH values are diagnosed thermodynamically.
-Although systematic differences between aerosol-based and thermodynamics-based PBLH may exist, we do not observe them by comparing spatiotemporally close spiral and HSRL measurements in the same DISCOVER-AQ campaigns (i.e., comparing

-215 d vs. g, c vs. h, d vs. i, and e vs. j in Fig. 3).
+One should also note that CALIPSO and HSRL PBLH data are based on aerosol backscatter gradients; this is quite distinct from AMDAR, DISCOVER-AQ spiral profiles, and ERA5, where PBLH values are diagnosed thermodynamically.
+Although systematic differences between aerosolbased and thermodynamics-based PBLHs may exist, we do not observe them by comparing spatiotemporally close spiral and HSRL measurements in the same DISCOVER-AQ campaigns (i.e., comparing Fig. 3b vs. Fig. 3g, Fig. 3c vs. Fig. 3h, Fig. 3d vs. Fig. 3i, and Fig. 3e vs. Fig. 3j).
 Furthermore, the model prediction from this work may serve as a "traveling standard" when evaluated against HSRL and spiral datasets.
-As will be shown in Sections 4.2 and 4.3, the biases between HSRL data and collocated model prediction do not show significant differences from the biases between spiral data and the corresponding model prediction.
+As will be shown in Sect.
+4.2 and 4.3, the biases between HSRL data and co-located model prediction do not show significant differences from the biases between spiral data and the corresponding model prediction.